You have unlimited access as a PRO member

 Shorten TypeScript Imports in an Angular Project

 Episode 79 written by Jeff DelaneyIn this lesson, I will show you how to use TypeScript path mapping to make import statements in your Angular app shorter and much more developer-friendly.
 As you know, an Angular app’s file structure can be relatively deep, making it difficult to figure out where a module lives when importing it.
-The idea is to make your import paths go from ../../../../
+The idea is to make your import paths go from ../../../../ to @namespace.

 The Problem - Super Long Import Statements